-The counseling/advising program interfaces the academic and personal lives of students.
+The advising and success coaching model links the academic and personal lives of students.
 This comprehensive program takes a development approach by helping each student to explore his or her academic, career, and life goals, as well as the potential barriers blocking the fulfillment of those goals.
 This complex process involves the selection of appropriate courses and curricula consistent with diagnosed skills, and of remediation work when necessary, plus the assertiveness skills and self-management skills necessary to resolve personal problems and interpersonal conflicts.